getporter/porter/docs/content/build-image.md

 #    path: /root/.kube/config
 ```

-After the scaffolding is created, edit the _porter.yaml_ and modify the `invocationImage: porter-hello:latest` element to include a Docker registry that you can push to.
+After the scaffolding is created, you may edit the _porter.yaml_ and modify the `invocationImage: porter-hello:latest` element to include a Docker registry that you can push to.
+The invocation image is not pushed during the `porter build` workflow, however.

 Once you have modified the `porter.yaml`, you can run `porter build` to generate your first invocation image: